hackerati/node-app-template/README.md

 [![Build Status](https://travis-ci.org/thehackerati/node-app-template.svg?branch=master)](https://travis-ci.org/thehackerati/node-app-template)

 This is a starting point for a Docker-based node.js app or micro-service, configured for continuous integration with Travis and continuous deployment to AWS.
+You can learn more about this project and Agile Engineering on our [blog](http://blog.thehackerati.com/post/126701363476/node-app-template).
 Just clone and rename the repo and start coding.

 ## Running locally